MicrosoftDocs/win32/desktop-src/OpenGL/glbegin.md

 ---
 title: glBegin function (Gl.h)
-description: The glBegin and glend functions delimit the vertices of a primitive or a group of like primitives. ms.assetid: 8e8e98f8-89e8-40f5-89c1-492c9e3bbd74
+description: The glBegin and glend functions delimit the vertices of a primitive or a group of like primitives. | glBegin function (Gl.h) ms.assetid: 8e8e98f8-89e8-40f5-89c1-492c9e3bbd74
 keywords:
 - glBegin function OpenGL